Adewunmi-Joshua/cloud-practitioner-journey/Introduction to AWS Services.md

 Spot, Savings, Reserved, On-Demand, Dedicated Host, Dedicated Instance

 ### On-Demand Instance
 This is when you are paying for what you use.
-As I said in one of my documents, if you use it for 5 hours, you are only paying for those 5 hours, with no additional charges.
+As I said in one of my documentation, if you use a service for 5 hours, you are only paying for those 5 hours, with no additional charges.
 This is good for startups and small businesses.

 ---